valeryshel/valeryshel/cv.md

 ## About me

 Hey!
 My name is Valery.
 I'm from Saint-Petersburg, Russia.
-I work as a Web-developer at A&D Mortgage LLC.
+I work as a Web-developer.
 My main goal is to become an effective specialist who improves his knowledge and skills, works well in a team, makes decisions and takes responsibility for these decisions.
 My priorities are work-life balance, continuous learning, helping other participants.
 My strengths are meticulousness, accuracy, diligence.
 For the last 3 years I have been creating websites on the WordPress CMS.
 I work in a team using Scrum methodology.